-I promise you that this is the case: Whatever sales training advice someone has given you in the past, I guarantee some—if not all—of it is wrong.
+I promise you that this is the case: Whatever sales advice you’ve gained from most sales training programs, I guarantee some—if not all—of it is wrong.

-Unless you’re getting sales training from a badass sales manager or top-performing salesperson who knows everything about selling, most sales training out there is misleading or just plain ineffective.
+Unless you’re getting effective sales training from a badass sales manager or top-performing salesperson who knows everything about selling, most sales coaching out there is misleading or just plain ineffective.

 There are so many old-school selling ideas in rotation today that it’s impossible to avoid them all.
 In fact, if you just do the opposite of what most people tell you, you’re probably going to be way better off.

 Of course, the best approach is to figure out what strategies actually do work in sales, and commit to implementing those techniques instead.
 Read on to learn exactly what those strategies are.

 11. Be the complete opposite of what you think a salesperson is.

 As I said before, the average sales training advice out there is wrong.
 What the media tells us about salespeople is also wrong.
 And in most cases, what salespeople themselves think they should act like is wrong.

 Most salespeople strive to be that gregarious, funny, outgoing archetypal salesperson they see portrayed in TV shows and movies.
 But in today’s world, this couldn’t be further from ideal.